 - Moonta, about 20min drive from Redwing Farm, is a lovely town to visit.
 With a pleasant Main Street, all the basics, plus a few of our faves listed below.

-- Nicola gave us a hot tip about the great coffee at Taste The Yorke – across Moonta’s main street from the cute shop The Miners Couch – both are definitely worth the visit
+- Nicola gave us a hot tip about the great coffee at Taste The Yorke – across Moonta’s main street from the cute shop The Miners Couch – both are definitely worth the visit and we love Nook & Nourish also in Moonta.

 - Coffee Barn and Gelateria Moonta – a great, character filled eatery with top picks: breakfast crepes and (surprise!) gelato!
 Sadly closed on our most recent visit between July-September but outside those times don’t miss it.